konekoya/python-links/README.md

 - [Real Python](https://realpython.com/) - Real Python Tutorials
   - [When to Use a List Comprehension in Python](https://realpython.com/list-comprehension-python/)

+## Tutorials:

+- [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial) - Use VSCode as the text editor for your python development

 ## Books

 - [Hitchhiker's Guide to Python](https://github.com/realpython/python-guide) - Python best practices guidebook, written for humans.